janderland/fql/readme.md

-# FDBQ
+# FQL

 ![demo gif](vhs/demo.gif)

-FDBQ provides a query language and an alternative client API for Foundation DB.
+FQL provides a query language and an alternative client API for Foundation DB.
 Some things this project aims to achieve are:

 - [x] Provide a query language for FDB.